raspberrypilearning/octapi-calculating-pi/en/step_7.md

 ## Dartboard algorithm on a standalone processor

-This part of the resource can be done on any computer which can run Python 3, including a Raspberry Pi.
+You can do this part of the resource on any computer able to run Python 3, including a Raspberry Pi.

 ### Challenge: write a function to test random points
-- Write a function that takes two parameters: an integer to use as a seed for the random number generator, and an integer number of points you would like to test.
+- Write a function that takes two parameters: an integer to use as a **random seed** for the random number generator, and an integer number of points you would like to test.

 [[[generic-python-random-seed]]]

-- The function should generate that number of randomly chosen points and then test each one to determine whether or not it falls inside the circle.
+- The function should generate that number of randomly chosen points and test each one to determine whether or not it falls inside the circle.
 - The function should count and return the number of randomly generated points which fell inside the circle.

 [[[generic-python-simple-functions]]]

 --- hints ---
 --- hint ---
-You will need to `import random` inside your function to be able to generate random numbers.
-You can then generate the numbers using `random.uniform()`.
+You will need to `import random` inside your function.
+Then you can generate the random numbers you need using `random.uniform()`.
 --- /hint ---
 --- hint ---
-Here is some pseudocode for a function which randomly generates points using a fixed **random seed**.
+Here is some pseudocode for a function which randomly generates points using a fixed random seed.

 ```python
 FUNCTION compute(seed, number_of_points)